 Factsheet: Myths and Facts about the growth of Israel’s West Bank settlements

 A frequently repeated talking point on the Middle East is that Israeli building in settlements in the West Bank is supposedly taking up more and more land and making Palestinian statehood unviable.
-A typical example summarising this “conventional wisdom” was the claim cited in the Age newspaper a few years ago by veteran Australian diplomat Richard Woolcott (Nov.
-11, 2011):
+It is often also implied that the rate of expansion of settlements is rapidly increasing.
+A typical example summarising this “conventional wisdom” was the claim by former Australian Foreign Minister Bob Carr in an interview on SkyNews in 2017:

-2. Settlements take up less than 2% of West Bank land.
+Settlements take up less than 2% of West Bank land

 Since 1967, Israel has pursued a policy of building settlements on the West Bank.
 These cover about 2% of the area of the West Bank and are linked by Israeli-controlled roads…

 - The BBC number is actually probably too high.
-This is clear from some work done by B’tselem.
+This is clear from some work done by B’tselem, an Israeli NGO highly critical of Israel’s activities in the West Bank, including all construction in settlements.
 B’tselem commissioned a detailed survey of the West Bank to determine the degree of settlement control and published a highly critical report in 2010.
-Their survey showed that the “built-up area” of settlements constituted a mere .99% of West Bank land.
-(The group choose to focus their publicity for the report on the fact that municipal and regional councils associated with the settlements had theoretical legal jurisdiction over 42% of the West Bank, but this figure is largely irrelevant.
-This is municipal jurisdiction – ie zoning, planning, responsibility for local road maintenance – over mostly empty land.
-This land can become part of a future Palestinian state essentially at the stroke of a pen.)
+Its survey showed that the “built-up area” of settlements constituted a mere 0.99% of West Bank land.
+As noted below, this percentage is very unlikely to have increased in any substantive way in the year’s since then.[*]

-- In 2011, veteran Palestinian negotiator Saeb Erekat gave an interview with the Arabic radio station As-Shams about the 2008 negotiations with the Olmert government, and stated that the settlements were approximately 1.1% of the West Bank, according an aerial photograph provided by European sources (this was reported in the left-leaning Israeli daily Haaretz.)
+- In 2011, then-veteran Palestinian negotiator Saeb Erekat gave an interview with the Arabic radio station As-Shams about the 2008 negotiations with the Olmert Government, and stated that the settlements were approximately 1.1% of the West Bank, according to an aerial photograph provided by European sources (this was reported in the left-leaning Israeli daily Haaretz.)

-3. For more than a decade, Israel has had in place policies that forbid the geographic expansion of existing settlements.
+The fact is, since 2003, Israel has had in place policies that in almost all cases forbid the geographic expansion of existing settlements.